openQA testapi API

 save_memory_dump(filename => undef);

-Saves the SUT memory state using $filename as base for the memory dump filename, the default will be the current test’s name.
+the memory dump filename, the default will be the current test's

 This method must be called within a post_fail_hook.